nodejscn/node-api-cn/n-api/promises.md

-N-API provides facilities for creating `Promise` objects as described in [Section 25.4][] of the ECMA specification.
+Node-API provides facilities for creating `Promise` objects as described in [Section 25.4][] of the ECMA specification.
 It implements promises as a pair of objects.
 When a promise is created by `napi_create_promise()`, a "deferred" object is created and returned alongside the `Promise`.
 The deferred object is